Navigate to section

 Major remodelling to an existing property in Sevenoaks, required a suitable rainwater system for a curved fascia on a newly built orangery.
 Working with the client and contractor ARP were able to provide a suitable solution.

 Legacy Cast Aluminium Deep Flow Guttering fitted to refurbished Property to help cope with the unforgiving Scottish weather.
 The authentic style enables the property to retain its aesthetics and the rainwater system to fulfil its purpose of water dispersion.

 A modern contemporary refurbishment to include a kitchen diner extension saw Trueline Fascia and Soffit made to measure and polyester powder coated to blend with the rest of the properties features.

 Devil’s Pit farm is a detached farmhouse and is situated in the Blackdown Hills, an area of natural beauty, near Taunton.
 The client had been experiencing problems with the existing upvc gutter - it had begun to fail and the joints had separated, which led to damp creeping into the building causing damage to the paintwork.

-The prestigious early 1900’s five bedroom detached listed building was scheduled for a full refurbishment and extension to be carried out by local developer, Kent Building Developments.
-Due to the location, local planning conditions required careful consideration to be given to every aspect of the project to ensure the historic aesthetics of the building were not compromised.
+The prestigious early 1900’s five bedroom detached listed building was scheduled for a full refurbishment and extension to be carried out without the historic aesthetics of the building being compromised.

 Inside Out Lifestyle is a building company who specialise in making the best out of your home and customising your living space.
 A recent project was a property in need of a major refurbishment both inside and out.
 The brief was to create a contemporary style throughout the property.
 When it came to the external roofline and rainwater products Ian from Inside Out enlisted the help of ARP.